hmcts/cpp-context-listing/README.md

 Please note it is the 'final' list for the next weekday.

-As well, this can only be called by a 'system' user (presuming that access control is active).
+As well, this can only be called by a 'System' user (presuming that access control is active).

 This endpoint is defined in [listing-command-api.raml](listing-command/listing-command-api/src/raml/listing-command-api.raml)